gscales/EWS-BasicToOAuth-Info/Using OAuth in OpenPop.net against Office365 with MSAL.md

 # Putting in all together #

 An example of using MSAL and the ROPC flow to get an access token for POP3 Authentication and then format that as a sasl token and use that in my OpenPop fork looks like.
-The ROPC flow is generally frowned apon from a security point of view but I've used it in this example as its the closet thing to what you would have in you existing code where credentials are in use.
+The ROPC flow is generally frowned apon from a security point of view but I've used it in this example as its the closet thing to what you would may have in your existing code where explict credentials are in use.
 It may also be the only option in the short term for non interactive applications.